Annex-Engineering/TradRack/docs/Quick_Start.md

 TR_SERVO_UP
 ```

-Run the following gcode command and observe the motion of the servo.
+Then run the following gcode command, and this time observe the motion
-When viewed from the front of the servo spline, the servo should
+of the servo.
+When viewed from the front of the servo spline, the
-rotate clockwise:
+servo should rotate clockwise:

 ```
 TR_SERVO_DOWN FORCE=1